konfuzio-ai/document-validation-ui/README.md

 ## Vue Components

-The entry point of the app is the `main.js` where the `App.vue` component is loaded with two main components: `DashboardData.vue` and `DashboardDocument.vue`.
-The first one has the responsibility to tell the store to fetch API data and save it.
-The other is where the app starts to be drawn.
-It's the main container of the document thumbnail list (`DocumentPages.vue`), the Document itself (`PDFPage.vue`) and the sidebar for the labels information (`LabelSets.vue`).
+The entry point of the app is the `main.js` where the `App.vue` component is loaded.
+It has the responsibility to tell the store to fetch API data and save it while load the main UI component of the app, the `DashboardDocument.vue`.
+This one has the document thumbnail list (`DocumentPages.vue`), the Document itself (`PDFPage.vue`) and the sidebar for the labels information (`LabelSets.vue`).

 ### DocumentPages